lysein/roomFi-matchmaking/README.md

 # 🏗️ RoomiFi Backend – Development Progress (June 29, 2025)

 🎯 **Goal:**
-Develop a FastAPI-based backend connected to Supabase for matchmaking between roommates and apartments.
+Develop a FastAPI-based backend connected to Supabase for matchmaking between roommate groups and properties, including a financial staking model to unlock access.

 ---